Key takeaways

 5. Review eligibility for Medicaid

 Check with your Medicaid plan to see if Victoza is included, and ask your healthcare provider if any prior authorizations are needed.
-Using Medicaid for your prescription could help reduce out-of-pocket costs, sometimes leaving you with only a small copay.
+Using Medicaid for your prescription could help reduce out-of-pocket costs, sometimes leaving you with only a minimal copay.
 If you’re unsure about your coverage, speak with your pharmacy or case worker for more information.

 Is there a cheaper alternative to Victoza?